melissameierhofer/Meta-5-Rule/README.md

 Data is also deposited in zenodo

 Please see the Database Guidance to understand how data were collected from publications.
+Please also see the README file to understand any nuances with the data.